thecdil/sediment/_tributaries/atmosphere.md

 {% include feature/image-gallery.html objectid="sediment127" caption=false%}

 ALONGSIDE GLEN CANYON’S radium beds and methane volcanoes, an ecosystem that is both new and old is emerging.
-As the reservoir retreats, plants have been quick to take root in the Canyon's freshly-exposed banks.
+As the reservoir dries up, plants have been quick to take root in the Canyon's freshly-exposed banks.
 The first plants to arrive are usually invasive—tumbleweed, cheatgrass, and camelthorn.
 But a few years after the water recedes, native species, too, return.
 Scientists have yet to fully explore Glen Canyon’s resurgence, but one biologist declared a recently resurfaced tributary canyon "the most intact native ecosystem I've ever seen.” [^33]

 As I read about Glen Canyon's history, and about the progression of climate change, it is easy to imagine a story of steady, unidirectional degradation, an unrelenting fall towards widespread ruin and destruction.
 But when I learned that Glen Canyon is once again blossoming with fremont cottonwood, coyote willow, paintbrush, hackberry, Western redbuds, singleleaf ash, maidenhair fern, and columbine, I felt, for the first time since I can remember, that perhaps there are other, more vibrant possibilities for the future.
 I cannot trace a story of uniform decline through a landscape in bloom.

 In Glen Canyon, the out-of-control superstorm that is climate change and human recklessness has paradoxically caused time to stutter, and reel back on itself.
-The seemingly unstoppable, forward-hurtling train of anthropogenic domination and inundation has—for a moment, at least—burnt itself to a stop.
-As the reservoir disappears, a landscape is emerging that insists, in every flowering columbine, in every shifting silt bed, that even amidst ruination, there still remain opportunities for rearrangement and regrowth.
+The seemingly unstoppable, forward-hurtling train of anthropogenic domination and inundation has—-for a moment, at least—-burnt itself to a stop.
+And as Lake Powell retreats, a landscape is surfacing that insists, in every flowering columbine, in every shifting silt bed, that even amidst ruination, there still remain opportunities for rearrangement and regrowth.

-This is a landscape that is neither lost, nor wholly restored: this is a new kind of landscape altogether, often rife with incongruities and surprises.
+This is a landscape that is neither lost, nor wholly restored: this is a new kind of landscape altogether, rife with incongruities and surprises.
 Willows and cottonwoods are flourishing among radium beds and silt glaciers.
-And on some of these radium beds, communities of cryptobiotic microorganisms are already at work rebuilding desert crust, which scientists say could help prevent radioactive dust from blowing up into the air. [^34] This strikes me as a wondrous serendipity—that billions of organisms from diverse clades of life—bacteria, algae, fungi, lichens—are amassing to provide a protective shield over a problem that neither environmentalists nor land managers have managed to solve.
+And on some of these radium beds, communities of cryptobiotic microorganisms are already at work rebuilding desert crust, which scientists say could help prevent radioactive dust from blowing up into the air. [^34] This strikes me as a wondrous serendipity, that billions of organisms from diverse clades of life--bacteria, algae, fungi, lichens--are amassing to provide a protective shield over a problem that has stumped and worried both environmentalists and land managers.

+Then again, this might not be serendipity at all.
+Diné understand that níłch’i, the Holy Wind will eventually remediate human disruptions and restore balance and harmony.
+This process of  reharmonization, however, is often preceded by human suffering and sacrifice, likely brought on by a period of persistent drought and disease. [^9]

-Perhaps this whorl of time—in which (some) humans imagine that humans alone can dictate the world’s unfolding—has reached its end.
-As we all are confronted with new kinds of landscapes, riddled with the relics of past mistakes yet still teeming with life and possibility, I suggest that we encounter such landscapes with a sense of wonder.
-Not the kind of wonder that drives acquisition, possession, and eventually loss, but wonder of a different kind: a wonder that means, as philosopher Isabelle Stengers puts it, “both to be surprised and entertain questions.” [^35]
+This whorl of time—-in which (some) humans are able to inflict unfettered disruption on the world and expect the world not to rise back up in response--seems to be reaching its end.
+As we all are confronted with new kinds of landscapes, riddled with the relics of past mistakes and teeming with the life that has survived it all, I find myself wanting to lean again towards wonder.
+Not the kind of wonder that drives acquisition, possession, and eventually loss, but wonder of a different hue: a wonder that drives us, as philosopher Isabelle Stengers puts it, "to be surprised and entertain questions.” [^35] For now, I am entertaining the questions:

+What might I learn from listening to the stories embedded in Glen Canyon's sediment?

+What can trees and flowers teach me about resilience?

+What does the wind have to say about coalitions?

+How do the people who have lived in this landscape for hundreds and thousands of years understand it?

+Can ebbing waters be an example for ceding land back to original inhabitants?

+What do microorganisms know about collaboration?

+Can humans lead with the same resilience, collaboration, and grace?
+I hope to be surprised by the answer.

 {% include feature/image-gallery.html objectid="sediment120" caption=false%}